luis261/aztraphile/README.md

 - [Timer triggered Function that logs to a Blob file](./function-samples/timer_blob_logging_functions_sample.py) (and another Function that periodically clears that file)
 - there are unittest samples for all of these Functions (written using pytest)
   - since you inherit a functioning assortment of tests that are properly integrated into your deployment process from the start, the usual entry barrier of having to setup a test-suite from scratch is avoided
-  - this way, you can make it a habit to using automated testing for your Azure Functions from the start instead of putting it off and accruing tech debt over time
+  - this way, you can use automated testing for your Azure Functions from the start instead of putting it off and accruing tech debt over time

 ### Setup of Azure DevOps constructs
 the following is a description of the setup in Azure DevOps: